Fundamentals

 Regardless of the type of query command, any array pointer member of an

-output structure must either be NULL
+output structure must either be NULL, or point to an

 application-allocated array.